Much like in other sports leagues around the world, the National Football League (NFL) has different betting lines on every game.

-The main idea has to do with the amount of money that you would have to bet to win.
-For example, in the playoffs last year, the Los Angeles Chargers traveled to Baltimore to take on the Ravens in the Wildcard round.
-Playing at home, the Ravens came into the game as -140 money line favorites.
-But with the point spread handicap of -2.5, it was just -110.
-So if you thought the Ravens would win by a field goal or more, it was prudent to bet them at -110 instead of -140 (betting $110 to return $210, instead of $140 to return $240).
+An example is if the Los Angeles Chargers traveled to Baltimore to take on the Ravens.
+Playing at home, the Ravens come into the game as -140 money line favorites (bet $140 to win $100).
+The point spread handicap for the game is -2.5, at-110 odds.
+So if you think the Ravens will win by a field goal or more, it was prudent to bet them at -110 instead of -140 (betting $110 to win $100).

 Many times, the handicap lines for the game are less than one touchdown, or -7.
 If the point spread is -10 or greater, it usually means one team is much better than the other and oddsmakers anticipate a potential blowout.